To truly understand Mezcal, we need to see Oaxaca from above.

 Through our trip we learned the origins of the copal tree and it’s magical resin use as incense during special celebrations.
 The use of natural inks such as indigo leaves, marigold, pomegranate, henna, achiote still in use today by artists in the region to decorate fabric and wood.
 The incredible transformation of copal wood into an Alebrije.
 The use of local soil and fire to create black pottery.
 Lastly the wild varieties of agaves in the region and one of many methods used to prepare Oaxaca’s distinctive spirit: Mezcal.

-It begins with the fact that agaves must “live in the soil” 7-15 years before it is ready to be processed.
-There is a short window of opportunity before the agave blooms, if this happens, it is too late.
-The piña is extracted, by cutting off the plant’s leaves and roots, then cooked for about three days in an underground pit filled with hot rocks and covered with dirt.
-This is where Mezcal gets the peculiar “smoky” taste.
+It all starts with the agave, which must “live in the soil” for 7 to 15 years before it can be harvested.
+There’s a narrow window of opportunity—once the agave blooms, it’s too late.
+To extract the piña, the plant’s leaves and roots are carefully removed, and the heart is then cooked for about three days in an underground pit filled with hot stones and covered with earth.
+It is in this slow, smoky process that mezcal develops its signature, distinctive flavor.

 Three days later the smoked pieces are crushed for hours under a large stone wheel called a Tahona usually pulled by a horse.